 Biomass feedstock has long been identified as a sustainable source of renewable energy particularly in countries where there is abundant agricultural activities.
 Malaysia has tremendous biomass and wood waste resources available for immediate exploitation.
 This energy potential of biomass wastes is yet to be exploited properly in the country.

 Intensive use of biomass as renewable energy source could reduce dependency on fossil fuels and significant advantage lies in reduction of net carbon dioxide emissions to atmosphere leading to less greenhouse effect.
 However, increased competitiveness will require advances in technologies for converting this biomass to biofuel efficiently and economically.

-The main sources of biomass include:
+The main sources of biomass in Malaysia include:

 - Agricultural crops e.g. sugarcane, cassava, corn

 - Agricultural residues e.g. rice straw, cassava rhizome, corncobs